 I am interested to communicate and expand my knowledge, share my experience, especially if you are working with similar topics of Magic, Political Power, War, Displacement, Media and Communication

 Hi, my name is Alden Arciaga!
 I'm an undergraduate student at the University of Toronto pursuing a double major in Computer Science and Ethics, Society & Law.
-My dream would become an AI ethics lawyer, and my research focuses around the intersection between AI, education, and culture.
+My dream is to become an AI ethics lawyer, and my research focuses around the intersection between AI, education, and culture.
 I love to make music, sing, make content (check out my TikTok: @aldxn_.ac) and rock climb!
 Feel free to reach out to me and chat about anything!

 I study Politics and Peace, Conflict, and Justice at the University of Toronto!
 I'm researching historical maritime delimitation disputes between Canada and the United States.